syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 **Text** **Direction**

-You can specify the text direction by using the **ReadingOrder** property as shown below.
+You can specify the text direction by using the **ReadingOrder** property as shown as follows.

 {% tabs %}
 {% highlight c# %}